Electron Cyclotron Maser Emission as the Driving Mechanism in Long-Period Radio Transients

 where $\zeta_{\rm loc}$ is the angle between the spin axis and the local magnetic-field direction at the emitting field line.
 Very small duty cycles arise from thin cone walls ($\sigma\simeq0.3^\circ-0.5^\circ$) and geometries with $\sin i\,\sin\zeta_{\rm loc}\approx1$.

 An antipodal magnetic pole may generate an interpulse separated by approximately half a rotation.
 Whether both hemispheres contribute to the observed radiation depends on the plasma distribution and its propagation toward the observer.
-Emission from one hemisphere can be strongly attenuated if it traverses a denser magnetised plasma column.
+Emission from one hemisphere can be strongly attenuated if it traverses a denser magnetised plasma column (see Section \ref{sec:polarisation}).
 Extending the geometric model to two poles simply requires adding the contribution from the antipodal emission region.

-Because $\nu\propto B\propto r^{-3}$, lower frequency emission originates at larger radii.
+For a dipolar field and fixed harmonic, $\nu\propto B\propto r^{-3}$, so that lower-frequency emission originates at larger radii.
 This produces a small, systematic shift in the rotational phase at which the hollow cone intersects the line of sight.
 Thus, multi-band radio pulse phases probe both the surface field strength and the radial field gradient, since each observing band samples a different ECME resonance height set by $B(r)=B_{\rm loc}(\nu)$.